 - It is clinically proven to reduce the amount of pain during recovery, which means you save money by not needing to fill pain prescriptions right away.

 With Exparel on board, you’re on the right track to recovery with a safe, non-opioid pain relief option that gives you the time and comfort to heal.
-Dr. Urig and Dr. Schow wish for all of their patients to have a smooth and painless recovery, and by implementing medical advancements like Exparel, you can rest assured that you’re receiving the best possible care.
+Dr. Schow wishs for all of their patients to have a smooth and painless recovery, and by implementing medical advancements like Exparel, you can rest assured that you’re receiving the best possible care.